jeremyong/learningit/README.md

 rebase, however, maintains the dev branch as up-to-date without sullying its history.
 The real benefit is seen when the dev branch gets merged back into the master branch.

+    It is important to understand that state `F` after the rebase is *identical in content* to state `I` after the merge.
+A rebase does not ever create a new commit, it *modifies existing ones*.
+This is why `git help rebase` issues a cautionary warning, saying that rebase modifies history.
+This is OK for commits that have yet to be merged onto the master branch, but I usually shy away from rebasing commits that already have.

 3. After working some more, I commit my changes to a new commit and push my changes to origin (my fork).

         dev:                                C------E------F------I